 Hesh Parlikad represents companies and financial institutions in all phases of litigation, including trial, arbitration, and appellate proceedings.
 His practice focuses on disputes involving complex financial products and securities, and he has litigated and tried novel disputes arising out of the Lehman bankruptcy concerning derivatives governed by International Swaps and Derivatives Association (ISDA) documentation.
 He also has represented financial institutions in prelitigation and litigation matters concerning securitizations and structured financial products.
+Hesh also has a growing ESG (environmental, social, and governance) practice and has frequently advised clients on disputes concerning renewable energy derivative transactions.
 In 2020, Hesh was named as one of only five "Next Generation Partners" by The Legal 500 for financial services litigation in the United States.

 - Tulane University (J.D. cum laude 2008; Moot Court Board; Tulane Journal of Technology and Intellectual Property); Vanderbilt University (B.E. in Biomedical Engineering cum laude 2005)

 - New York, U.S. Court of Appeals for the Second Circuit, and U.S. District Courts for the Southern and Eastern Districts of New York

 - Intern, Antitrust Division, United States Department of Justice, Dallas, Texas (October-December 2005)